 |Research at R. Castillo's Group|

 We are interested in several physical systems, which at first sight they do not seem quite related.
-However, using the new way of thinking developed in the field of complex fluids or more generally, in the field of soft condensed mater, they are very close.
+However, using the new way of thinking developed in the field of complex fluids or more generally, in the field of soft condensed matter, they are very close.
 Examples of the systems we are interested in are:

-The second type of interfaces is what we name microscopic interfaces; because of they have microscopic dimensions.
+The second type of interfaces is what we call microscopic interfaces; because they have microscopic dimensions.
 These interfaces appear in ternary systems, which are formed by a surfactant, some kind of oil, and water.
-In this kind of systems, the addition of surfactant apparently makes the macroscopic illusion that water and oil are soluble.
+In these kinds of systems, the addition of surfactant apparently makes the macroscopic illusion that water and oil are soluble.
 However, the system organizes (microscopically) in such a way creating microscopic surfaces made of surfactant molecules, separating the water and the oil.
 These surfaces have different shapes forming very peculiar supramolecular structures named micelles, lamellae, bicontinuous structure, etc. Here, we study phase diagrams of ternary mixtures (microemulsions or lyotropic liquid crystals) with ionic surfactants and their supramolecular structures and how these supramolecular structures are modified when a shear stress is induced in the system

 Our group is also interested in colloids, mainly embedded in polymeric nets and how they scatter light, as well as in proteins and the way they interact between them.